moxystudio/eslint-config/README.md

 ### Examples

-Cutting edge react in the browser:
+Cutting edge React in the browser:

 ```json
 {